-- recommending each managing director's compensation to the supervisory board and recommending to the supervisory board regarding compensation for supervisory board members; - identifying, reviewing and approving corporate goals and objectives relevant to management and supervisory board compensation; - reviewing and approving or making recommendations regarding our incentive compensation and equitybased plans and arrangements; - reviewing and discussing with management the compensation disclosures to be included in filings and submissions with the SEC; - preparing an annual compensation committee report; and - reporting regularly to the supervisory board regarding its activities.
+- recommending compensation for the managing directors and supervisory directors to the supervisory board; - identifying, reviewing and approving corporate goals and objectives relevant to management and supervisory board compensation; - reviewing, approving and/or making recommendations for incentive compensation and equity-based plans and arrangements; - reviewing and discussing with management the compensation disclosures to be included in filings and submissions with the SEC; - preparing an annual compensation committee report; and - reporting its activities to the supervisory board on a regular basis.

-During the fiscal year to which this report relates, the Compensation Committee met four times in order to carry out its responsibilities.
+During the fiscal year to which this report relates, the Compensation Committee met three times in order to carry out its responsibilities.
 The main items discussed at those meetings included the Company's compensation policy, the Omnibus Incentive Plan and executive compensation.